IGE-Gold/IGE-BlockchainCertificate/README.md

 ## 📄 License & Copyright

-**© 2025 IGE Gold s.r.l.
+**© 2025 IGE Gold S.p.A.
 All rights reserved.**

 This software is proprietary and confidential.
-It is owned by IGE Gold s.r.l. and is intended for internal use only.
-No part of this software may be reproduced, distributed, or transmitted in any form or by any means without the prior written permission of IGE Gold s.r.l.
+It is owned by [IGE Gold S.p.A.](https://www.ige.gold/) and is intended for internal use only.
+No part of this software may be reproduced, distributed, or transmitted in any form or by any means without the prior written permission of IGE Gold S.p.A.

 **Unauthorized use, copying, or distribution is strictly prohibited and may result in legal action.**